 - Learn and Be Curious – What is the most recent thing you’ve learned in product management?

 - Earn Trust – What’s the best way to deal with coworkers or employees who turn up late?

 Make sure you go through each principle thoroughly.

 The second most important responsibility of product managers is to develop a product vision and product roadmap.
 It’s crucial to make them realistic and achievable; you can use SMART goals to describe them.

 The idea behind strategy questions is to check how well you can adjust to changing conditions and new products.
 Recruiters also assess what aspects you take into account when making crucial product decisions.
 Some of those aspects can include marketing, pricing, competition, and more.

 In any case, your answers to strategy questions should showcase a structured approach and excessive creativity.
 The following are some of the typical Amazon product manager interview questions related to strategy.

 - What exactly is the Amazon business model, and why does it work?

-- If Amazon had to acquire one company, what company would it be, and why?
+- If Amazon had to acquire one company, what would it be, and why?

-- Should Amazon start targeting e-commerce stores for more reach?
+- Should Amazon target e-commerce stores for more reach?